 Organisations and professionals that provide children’s palliative care within the UK are regulated.
 This ensures that children receive safe, high quality care from professionals with the right skills and expertise to care for them.
 Together for Short Lives works with regulators across the UK to make sure that the way in which services are regulated is fair and proportionate.

 All organisations that provide care in England – whether from the statutory, voluntary or private sector – are regulated by the Care Quality Commission (CQC).
 The CQC publishes a report about each organisation online, detailing how safe, effective, caring, responsive and well-led each service is.
 This report is based on inspections that the specially trained CQC inspectors carry out of each service.
 The CQC also publishes a rating for each of these criteria, ranging from ‘Inadequate’ to ‘Outstanding’.
-The CQC has been considering how it can improve its regulatory framework.

 What would Together for Short Lives like to happen?